onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-69610
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** provide the capability of using certificates issued from a Certificate Authority not provided by the VNF provider.
+    The VNF **MUST** provide the capability of using X.509 certificates issued by an external Certificate Authority.

 .. req::
     :id: R-83500